acend/helm-basics-training/content/en/docs/_index.md

 ### Task: Training Setup

+{{< onlyWhen mobi >}}
-Make sure you have access to the Mobiliar `dev` Kubernetes cluster and `kubectl` is configured to use the right context.
+First, make sure you have access to the Mobiliar `kubedev` Kubernetes cluster and `kubectl` is configured to use the right context.

-{{< onlyWhenNot mobi >}}
+{{< /onlyWhen >}}

-For the following labs we are going to create a namespace.
+For the following labs we are going to create a Namespace.
 You can choose any name, we suggest using e.g. your username.

 You can create your namespace with:
-{{< /onlyWhenNot >}}

-{{< onlyWhen mobi >}}
-We already created a namespace for you.
-The name of your namespace is equal to your Mobi U-Account `u....` and has been placed in the Project `helm`.
-Just to see it again, a namespace in Kubernetes can be created with:

-{{< /onlyWhen >}}

 ```bash
 kubectl create namespace <NAMESPACE>
 ```

+{{% alert title="Note" color="primary" %}}
+Please choose an identifying name for your Namespace, e.g. your initials or name as a prefix.
+We are going to use `<namespace>` as a placeholder for your created Namespace.
+{{% /alert %}}

+{{% onlyWhen rancher %}}
+{{% alert title="Note" color="primary" %}}
+Additionally, Rancher knows the concept of a [*Project*](https://rancher.com/docs/rancher/v2.x/en/cluster-admin/projects-and-namespaces/) which encapsulates multiple Namespaces.
+Namespaces created via `kubectl` have to be assigned to the correct Rancher Project in order to be visible in the Rancher web console.
+Please ask your trainer for this assignment.
+Or you can create the Namespace directly within the Rancher web console.
+{{% /alert %}}

+{{% onlyWhen mobi %}}
+We use the project `helm` on the `kubedev` Kubernetes cluster.
+{{% /onlyWhen %}}
+{{% /onlyWhen %}}

 In the labs we are going to use `<NAMESPACE>` as a placeholder for your namespace.